Skip to main content

 Both lean on files, not databases.

-But one is caveman simple, and the other is modern meta-framework complex.
+But one is caveman simple, and the other is modern meta-framework simple.

 🐘 NostalgiaPHP